Is In-Context Learning Learning?

 A formal grammar $\G$ is a collection of strings from an alphabet $\Sigma = S \cup N \cup \{\epsilon\}$, and production rules (maps) between them. $S$ and $N$ are sets of non-terminal and terminal symbols, and $\epsilon$ the empty symbol, respectively.
 These rules form a set (language) $L$.
 Grammars may be categorised based on their complexity--namely, the production rules--using the Chomsky hierarchy.
 Each class is a proper subset of the other.

 The classes of automata (functions) needed to answer whether $x \in L$ for a string $x$ have an isomorphism between them and the classes of formal grammars in the Chomsky hierarchy.
 More complex languages require more complex automata, whose classes are also supersets of the others.
 This is because every automaton, with the exception of the Turing machine, is limited in a certain way.
-For example, FSA can recognise precisely the set of regular languages.
-They read the input (tape) symbol-by-symbol in one direction and a single pass.
-They change their internal state between accept and reject, and return either when the read is complete.
-Pushdown automata, or PDA, are equivalent to FSA but with a memory stack added.
-These can recognise context-free languages.
+For example, FSA read the input (tape) symbol-by-symbol in one direction and a single pass; change their internal state between accept and reject; and return either when the read is complete.
+They thus can recognise precisely the set of regular languages.
+Pushdown automata, or PDA, are equivalent to FSA but with a memory stack added, and can recognise context-free languages.
 See \appref{taskdescriptions} for classifications of our tasks within the context of both automata and formal language theory.
-LLMs can perform recursion and feed their own `pseudo-state' (namely, the token outputs) back into itself.
+Remark that LLMs can perform recursion and feed their own `pseudo-state' (namely, the token outputs) back into itself.
 This allows it to maintain a memory stack, albeit not fully controllable--hence why CoT is effective to a point: it templatises the memory stack.